-A powerful practice encouraging the participant(s) to say thank you to someone like a classmate, school custodian or a local barista.
+A powerful practice encouraging the participant(s) to show appreciation by saying thank you to someone like a classmate, school custodian or a local barista.

 Often, we forget to thank the people in our lives who are present for us in those small, everyday moments.
 In giving thanks to the people in our life, you also open the door to receiving their thanks in return.

-- Think about a person that you appreciate.
+- Ask participant(s) to think about a person that they appreciate.

-- On a plain piece of paper or notecard express your thanks by highlighting the reasons for why you feel appreciative.
+- On a plain piece of paper or notecard, the participant(s) should express their thanks by highlighting the reasons why.
 It could be for an encouraging word, a task done well, or an extra step taken.

-- Encourage the participant(s) to use their creativity through drawing a picture, adding a poem or inspirational quote on the note.
+- Encourage the participant(s) to use their creativity through drawing a picture, adding a poem or even an inspirational quote which reflects their sentiment.

-- Once the activity has concluded, participant(s) share their experience using the suggested conversation starters as a jumping off point.
+- Once the activity has concluded, the participant(s) share their experience using the suggested conversation starters as a jumping off point.

 - How did it feel to express your gratitude?
 Did anything surprise you?